 Most curlies know of the importance of trimming our ends regularly to get rid of those pesky split ends and single strand knots.
 But what many of us don’t know is that using regular scissors to trim our hair can make the problem worse.
-Before trimming, ensure that you get scissors that are labeled as hair shears.
+Before trimming, ensure that you get scissors that are labeled as hair shears, such as the Tweezerman Stainless Styling Shears.
 They will be more expensive, but they will be very sharp, which is exactly what your hair needs.

 Although leaving your house with wet hair won’t make you catch a cold, it can lead to damage as the water in your strands freeze and expand.
 Avoid this damage by making sure your hair is completely dry before you leave the house.

 But don't go and grab just any old blowdryer, be sure to get the best bang for your buck.
 Look for a blowdryer that uses ceramic and tourmaline technology such as the Revlon Tourmaline Ionic Ceramic Dryer to avoid frizz and prevent damage.

 Most importantly, your blowdryer needs to have a diffuser attachment to gently dry your curls.